 On the bright side, this means you're highly unlikely to accidentally purchase a yam at your local supermarket.
 Instead, you'll find plenty of sweet potato varieties mislabeled as yams.
 That's thanks to early 20th-century Southern farmers, who began using "yam" to refer to the newer, orange-fleshed varieties of sweet potatoes they were cultivating, as a way to differentiate their product from the white-fleshed sweet potatoes Americans were already familiar with.

 It's not always easy to tell varieties of orange sweet potatoes apart.
 So to get a little more clarity about the differences between some of the most common orange tubers, I checked in with Keia Mastrianni, a North Carolina–based writer and oral historian.
 Keia is the Deputy Editor of Crop Stories, a food magazine telling the stories of farming in the agricultural South.
-The magazine's most recent issue was exclusively dedicated to sweet potatoes.
+The magazine published an issue exclusively dedicated to sweet potatoes.

 Keia explained that all three of the popular orange varieties I'd decided to include in this guide were designed first and foremost with production in mind.
 “They are your grocery store potatoes,” she says.
 “Flavor was not the primary goal for the production of these varieties.”
 That doesn’t mean that Beauregard, jewel, and garnet sweet potatoes don’t serve their purpose in all sorts of recipes, but compared to some other varieties, their flavors and textures are mild.